sbgn/sbgn.github.io/pages/learnerscards.md

 ---
-title: Learner's Reference Cards
+title: Learner's reference cards
 layout: default
 permalink: learnerscards
 ---

-# Learner's Reference Cards
+# Learner's reference cards

 To provide an easier entry to the SBGN languages, we offer a set of learner's reference cards.
 In contrast to the compact SBGN reference cards, the learner's cards show how the elements of the language are applied.